Cheapest car insurance in Michigan for a bad driving record

 Cheapest car insurance in Michigan with a DUI

-While many insurers offer coverage after a DUI, Progressive has the lowest rate at $2,412.
+Although many insurance companies provide coverage after a DUI, Progressive offers the most affordable rate at $2,412 a year.

-The table below shows the average car insurance rates for a clean record vs. a DUI in Michigan.
+The table below compares average car insurance premiums in Michigan for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI